 You and your business social media accounts

 What do you use social media for and how are you using it?
 Are you selling, marketing, or promoting yourself or your business on social media?

 Some business owners are making social media mistakes of confusing their personal accounts with their business social media accounts.

 We all know that social media is extremely good, especially, when it comes to business marketing and promotion.
 But achieving the best results on social media depends entirely on how you use the platform.

 As a small business owner, it is important to differentiate your personal social media accounts from the ones you are using for your business marketing.

-By doing this, you will be able to brand the social media accounts you use for business marketing, sales offers and promotion.
-Also, this will help you to be able to maximise the benefits of social media.
+By doing this, you will be able to brand the social media accounts you use for business marketing, sales offers, and promotion.
+Also, this will help you to be able to maximize the benefits of social media.

 Check out our article on how to reassess startup marketing strategies and materials to increase sales.